 April 25-May 1.
 Nazi-manned German airplanes slaughtered 800 civilians, largely women and children, at Guernica, in the horribly ruthless Insurgent onslaught on the Basque capital.
-Under Gen. Emilio Mola, Rebels seized Eibar, Durango and Marquina, driving some 250,000 refugees to Bil-The threat of Insurgent bombing of the 400,000 starving civilians in Bilbao led Britain and France to take steps toward evacuating the women and children.
+Under Gen. Emilio Mola, Rebels seized Eibar, Durango and Marquina, driving some 250,000 refugees to Bilbao.
+The threat of Insurgent bombing of the 400,000 starving civilians in Bilbao led Britain and France to take steps toward evacuating the women and children.
 A few British freighters ran the Fascist blockade, carrying some relief to the beleaguered city.
 An armada of Loyalist planes flew north to fight the Insurgent bombers, and sunk a Fascist battleshipthe "España"-in aerial bombardment.

 May 2-8.
 As Basques valiantly defended the gates of Bilbao, Britain prepared to aid stricken women and children.
-Franco refused coöperation, but the "Habana" and the "Izarra," carrying refugees, slipped out of Bilbao harbor and were convoyed by British warships to Bordeaux.
-At Barcelona, anarchist extremists rose against the Catalan government, and after several days of "war within war" were put
+Franco refused coöperation, but the "Habana" and the "Izarra,' carrying refugees, slipped out of Bilbao harbor and were convoyed by British warships to Bordeaux.
+At Barcelona, anarchist extremists rose against the Catalan government, and after several days of "war within war" were put down.

 May 9-15.
 In a reorganization of the Loyalist cabinet, Premier Francisco Largo Caballero was succeeded by Dr. Juan Negrin.
 The new government met with wholehearted approval of all but the extreme Anarcho-Syndicalists.
-Investigation of the Catalonia disturbances revealed they were incited by extremists in the anarchist C.N.T. and many disguised Fascists.
-3,800 Basque children, near starvation and overwrought from weeks under terror of Fascist bombing raids, arrived in from Italy and Germany, with, respectively, some 80,000 and 10,000 men fighting for Franco.
+Investigation of the Catalonia disturbances revealed they were incited by extremists in the anarchist C.N.T., and many disguised Fascists.
+3,800 Basque children, near starvation and overwrought from weeks under terror of Fascist bombing raids, arrived in England.

 May 16-22.
 Gen. Emilio Mola's Rebel troops shifted the drive on Bilbao to the south, converting 30 more square miles of Basque territory into a noman's-land.
 Using Gallician conscripts, Nazi and Italian mercenaries, the Insurgents carried several Basque positions.
-At Madrid, Loyalists shelled Fascist headquarters at Oviedo
+At Madrid, Loyalists shelled Fascist headquarters at Oviedo jail.